 As a geography student you will tackle these questions and many more like it, covering six key units.
 If you enjoy analysing data, seeing the world from different perspectives and want to make our planet a better place then Geography could be a great subject for you.

-A 2 hour 30 minutes paper made up of multiple choice, structured short and extended questions and an essay.
+A 2 hour 30 minutes paper made up structured short and extended questions and an essay.
 It tests your knowledge and understanding of Water and Carbon Cycles, Coastal Systems and Landscapes and Hazards.
 This is worth 40% of your A Level.

-A 2 hour 30 minutes paper made up of multiple choice, structured short and extended questions and an essay.
-It tests your knowledge and understanding of Global Systems and Global Governance, Changing Places and Contemporary Urban Environments.
+A 2 hour 30 minutes paper made up of structured short and extended questions and an essay.
+It tests your knowledge and understanding of Global Systems and Global Governance, Changing Places and Resource Security.
 This is worth 40% of your A Level.